Concordium/concordium-ledger-app/governance-app/README.md

 ## Loading onto the ledger from released artifacts

-Download an artifact for your device (`concordium-governance-ledger-app-VERSION-nanos...zip` or `concordium-governance-ledger-app-VERSION-nanosplus.zip` file) from a [release](https://github.com/Concordium/concordium-ledger-app/releases).
+Download an artifact for your device (`concordium-governance-ledger-app-VERSION-nanos-FIRMWARE_VERSION.zip` or `concordium-governance-ledger-app-VERSION-nanosplus.zip` file) from a [release](https://github.com/Concordium/concordium-ledger-app/releases).
 Follow the [guide](https://docs.concordium.com/en/mainnet/docs/desktop-wallet/install-ledger-app.html).